-You don't lack willpower.
+No, you don't lack willpower.

 You lack answers.